SzymonNowakowski/DIY_wall_panel/README.md

 ## Assembly instructions
 I recommend using a wood glue for gluing plywood.
 It is usually a (relatively) safe adhesive.
 Choose the safest brand.

-- The frame consists of 2 layers of 12 mm thick plywood.
+- The frame consists of 2 layers of 12 mm thick plywood (2 x file: *design_PDFs/12mm_frame.pdf*).
 Glue them together.
+The thickness of the frame is 24 mm.
-- The panel proper consists of 3 mm inner layer, followed by 2 layers of 4 mm thickness with holes for the screw nut grid, followed by the outer layer of 3 mm.
+- The panel proper consists of 3 mm inner layer (1 x file: *design_PDFs/3mm_inner_layer.pdf*), followed by 2 layers of 4 mm thickness (2 x file: *design_PDFs/4mm_layer.pdf*) with holes for the screw nut grid, followed by the outer layer of 3 mm (1 x file: *design_PDFs/3mm_outer_layer.pdf*).
 Glue all of them together, but before you glue the outer 3 mm layer, press the 400 screw nuts into their slots!
+The thickness of the panel proper is 14 mm.
-- Glue the frame with the panel proper
+- Glue the frame with the panel proper.
+The thickness of the panel with frame is 38 mm.
 - Mount the panel on your wall with 4 mounting screws.
+The frame should be facing your wall, the panel proper should be facing yourself.
 As the thing is quite heavy, consider using at least 8 mm wall plugs.
-- As your kids might get the idea to unmount the panel from the wall, you might consider masking the 4 mounting screw heads with a silicone.
+- As your kids might get the idea to unmount the panel from the wall, you might consider masking the 4 mounting screw heads with silicone.
 - Let your family draw with crayons, pens, etc. on the mounted panel.
 Actually, they will draw and paint on it in all assembly steps.
+Have fun!

 **EXPLANATION:** The unique reason I chose to use 2 layers of 4 mm for a grid, not one 8 mm layer, is that the laser cutting workshop I work with doesn't cut 8 mm plywodd.
 They cut 3, 4, 6 and 12 mm plywood only.